graphhopper/graphhopper/docs/core/quickstart-from-source.md

   4. It will create data for a special routing algorithm to dramatically improve query speed.
 It skips step 3. and 4. if these files are already present.
   5. It starts the web service to service the UI and also the many endpoints like /route

-For you favourite area do e.g.:
+For your favourite area do e.g.:

 ```bash
 $ ./graphhopper.sh -a web -i europe_france.pbf -o france-gh